 Holidays can be wonderful.
 They can also be hell.
 Complex emotions and expectations surrounding major holidays can take a toll emotionally and cognitively, often impacting our physical well being as well.
 This short series offers a few things to rethink.
 Retool.
 Refresh.
 Reexamine.
 Rejuvenate.
 With a bit of reflection and modification, we can make the holidays brighter and lighter for ourselves and the ones we love.

 * * *

+This second article on exploring traditions.
+Traditions can be meaningful, socially significant, and spiritually and culturally beautiful things.
+They can build a community.
+Connections to our past.
+Binding agents in a family.
+A way to explore ourselves.
 They can also be a lot of tiresome work, or feel outdated and disconnected from our current lives and concerns.

 * * *

-PICK YOUR OWN
+CREATE YOUR OWN

-"Traditions are the guideposts driven deep in our subconscious minds.
-The most powerful ones are those we can't even describe, aren't even aware of. - Ellen Goodman
+Traditions are the guideposts driven deep in our subconscious minds. the most powerful ones are those we can't even describe, aren't even aware of. - Ellen Goodman

 Nearly all the tips in this series have encouraged you to do "less," but this final one is about doing "more" -- doing more to create your well being.
 Because the holidays are often a time when we KNOW we're going to experience high stress, we need to do more to care for ourselves, and prioritize our health.
 So that we have many years ahead to enjoy the holiday season.
 We need to have a plan of action.
 We need to set ourselves up to win.
 Even if that's a rough set of ideas.
 Even if that's just a few small modifications.
 Even if that's just the desire to change things for the better.
 Make time for the things that ease your stress, melt your tension, help you process emotions, feel connected in community, foster good sleep and diet habits, and brighten your inner light.